 - A breach may be exempt from being defined as eligible if the entity takes remedial actions prior to any serious harm occurring.
 In this circumstance the legislation provides that there never was a breach, and as such, the breach is not eligible.

-- In the event of a data breach occurring whether by malicious interference or human error, YMCA NSW will control the process of responding to the breach in accordance with the Privacy Amendment (Notifiable Data Breaches) Act 2017.
+- In the event of a data breach occurring whether by malicious interference or human error, The Y will control the process of responding to the breach in accordance with the Privacy Amendment (Notifiable Data Breaches) Act 2017.

 1.6.
 Quality of personal information